$k_T$-factorization approach to the Higgs boson production in $ZZ^*\to 4\ell$ channel at the LHC: Acknowledgements

 \section{Acknowledgements}

-Authors would like to extend their sincere gratitude to V. Ravindran for continuous support and fruitful discussions during the course of this work and A. Lipatov for providing their codes of a similar study for diphoton distributions.
+The authors would like to extend their sincere gratitude to V. Ravindran for continuous support and fruitful discussions during the course of this work and A. Lipatov for providing their codes of a similar study for diphoton distributions.
 VR would like to thank Giancarlo Ferrera for useful discussions on HRes tool and related topics.
-RI would also like to acknowledge the hospitality provided by the Institute of Mathematical Sciences, Chennai, India where a part of the work has been done and the Science and Engineering Research Board, Government of India, for support from a research grant.
+RI would also like to acknowledge the hospitality provided by the Institute of Mathematical Sciences, Chennai, India where a part of the work has been done.
+RI thank the SERB-DST, India for the research grant EMR/2015/000333.